rhan93/Altas-of-Pelvis-Segmentation-and-Trajectory-Planning/README.md

 For research only.

 The atlas was developed at I-STAR Lab at Johns Hopkins University.
 Contact Jeff Siewerdsen (jeff.siewerdsen@jhu.edu ) with questions.
+This atlas can also be downloaded from https://istar.jhu.edu/downloads/

 The atlas was first published in the following journal publication.
 Please cite the following: